 Don’t let the brand name or the price fool you.
 This is a Les Paul.

-The body and neck of the Epiphone LP - 100 is the traditional solid Mahogany with a Maple top sheet.
+The body and neck of the Epiphone LP SL are made from Alder wood to simulate the traditional mahogany sound.
 Classic Epiphone humbucker pickups sit in the bridge and neck position with individual tone and volume controls.
 Lastly, the neck is bolt-on and completed with a rosewood fretboard and chrome tuners.

 The main difference you’ll find from this guitar to a more traditional Les Paul is the thickness of the body.
-The LP - 100 has a very slim, lightweight profile, making it easier to handle and practice with for long periods of time.
+The SE has a very slim, lightweight profile, making it easier to handle and practice with for long periods of time.

 For the price, the reviews all rave about this guitar.
 For the beginner in your life, this may just be the place to start.

-Similarly to the LP - 100, the Standard carries a very traditional Les Paul setup as far as make and components.
-The Standard, however, does not have the slimmer profile, giving it even more of an old-school Les Paul feel.
+Similar to the SE model we listed above, the Special carries a very traditional Les Paul setup as far as to make and components.
+The Special, however, does not have a slimmer profile, giving it even more of an old-school Les Paul feel.